DUI Checkpoint Finder to Avoid DUI Roadblock

 Because the Waze app serves many other highly valuable purposes, the wishes of their loyal customers has kept the public safety officials movement from being a repeat of what happened with the old Apple roadblock app, and terminating the DUI checkpoint finder.
 Police have attempted to lessen the effectiveness of the Waze “police locator” function by having officers post false cop sightings.

-In fact, since the Waze app depends on vehicles travelling in the same direction posting an alert of “police ahead,” common DUI checkpoint locations are not going to be on interstate highways or primary, multi-lane freeways.
-Plus, by the time the app user knows what police activity lies ahead, he or she may not be able to communicate the information on the mobile app, without being observed by police “texting while driving.”
+In fact, since the Waze app depends on vehicles traveling in the same direction posting an alert of “police ahead,” common DUI checkpoint locations are not going to be on interstate highways or primary, multi-lane freeways.
+Plus, by the time the app user knows what police activity lies ahead, they may not be able to communicate the information on the mobile app, without being observed by police “texting while driving.”

-Hire the Best DUI Lawyer for Your Case
+Hire the Best DUI Lawyer for Your DUI Checkpoint Case

-To locate a DUI lawyer, call our office toll free at 1-1-888-839-4384, or complete our short online information form, so that a DWI attorney from your state and court location can contact you for a FREE consultation.
+To locate a DUI lawyer, call our office toll-free at 1-888-839-4384, or complete our short online information form so that a DWI attorney from your state and court location can contact you for a FREE consultation.
+Mr. Head fights DUI roadblocks in Georgia regularly, so click on the link in this sentence to get more